surgeventures/fig/README.md

 ### Setting types

 The library uses `dry-types` to define setting types.
 Types are provided in `Fig::Types`, which is automatically included with `Fig::Configurable` for convenience.
-The types use the `Form` coercions and provide following additional types:
+The types use the `Params` coercions and provide following additional types:

   * `URI` – coerces a string to `Addressable::URI`,
   * `Symbol` – coerces a string to a Ruby symbol,